 -10 days of your travel;

--60 days of your return (travel on the same ticket);
+-60 days before your return (travel on the same ticket);

 -10 days of your return (travel on a separate ticket)”.